presicion25/smart-candidate-screening/README.md

 <img width="960" height="540" alt="Smart Candidate Screening" src="https://github.com/user-attachments/assets/bbfbd1ad-e62e-4ac9-89cd-4ae9afccb278" />

+<b>This automation uses google drive to extract data from a CV, matches it against a job posting in a database (Airtable in this case) and sends an email to HR for the next steps in the screening process.

 <h2>Three key advantages of a Smart Candidate Screening Automation:</h2>

-<b>This automation uses google drive to extract data from a CV, matches it against a job posting in a database (Airtable in this case) and sends an email to HR for the next steps in the screening process.
+1. Significant Time and Cost Savings: Automated screening can reduce initial resume review time by 75-90%, allowing recruiters to focus on high-value activities like candidate interviews and relationship building.
+2. Enhanced Consistency and Compliance: Automation ensures every candidate is evaluated using the same criteria and screening questions, eliminating human bias and inconsistencies that can lead to poor hiring decisions or legal compliance issues.
+3. Improved Candidate Experience and Quality: Automated systems can provide immediate responses to applicants and streamline the application process, leading to higher candidate satisfaction and reduced drop-off rates.